Be With Us :

 Question.5: Explain Mixed farming.

 Answer: Mixed farming is that type of farming in which land is used for growing food crops, fodder crops and rearing of livestock.
-It is practiced in Europe, Eastern USA, Argentina, Southeast Australia, New Zealand and Africa.
+It is practised in Europe, Eastern USA, Argentina, Southeast Australia, New Zealand and Africa.